Menschomat/SDRPi/README.md

 # SDRPi - SDR Station Ansible Setup

-This project provides an Ansible playbook for setting up and configuring an SDR (Software Defined Radio) station on a Linux host.
+This project provides an Ansible playbook for setting up and configuring an SDR (Software Defined Radio) station on a Raspberry Pi running Debian-based 64-bit OS (ARM architecture).

 ## Features